vijaysharm/ehyo-android/README.md

 Limitations
 -----------
+TONS.
+But here are some high-level ones that I can think of.

 + This project was designed around the default Android gradle project structure, and therefore makes a lot of assumptions based on the way it structures its code.
 It looks for build.gradle and settings.gradle files to determine the project structure.
 ++ Overridden source set paths in builds are not supported

 + Templates will always add dependencies to the 'compile' configuration

++ Merging with templates
+++ Merging is done in a very naive way.
+With XML (or any file for that matter), we simply append elements into the expected parent.
+We do not look for any existing elements that might be similar and attempt to merge them

 + Ruins the formatting of the AndroidManifest.xml

++ Everything is prompt heavy.
+Sadly, either I prompt you for what you'd like to do, or I ask you for a large number of arguments.
+One of my goals was to limit the number of arguments a developer has to remember, so the tradeoff was to just prompt you there and then.

 + There's no rollback during failures.
 If part of a template is applied, and an exception occurs, then there's no way to undo what failed.
 As a suggestion, run ehyo within a version controlled project with a fresh checkout.
 That will allow you to rollback your changes when ehyo craps out on you.

 + Developed on and only tested on OSX with Java 1.6.
-There isn't any OS specific stuff in the code, per-se, but consider this warning if things don't work ask you expect.
+There isn't any OS specific stuff in the code, per-se, but consider this sufficient warning if things don't work ask you expect.

 Building the jar
 ----------------